 TRADITIONAL MUSICAL INSTRUMENTSThe traditional (pre-1900) instruments in The Chieftains performance are fiddles (violins), uilleann pipes, wooden flute, and tin whistle.
 The other instruments in the video — the bodhrán (drum), harp, and guitar — joined traditional music ensembles only in the latter part of the twentieth century.
 (The Celtic harp, though ancient, fell into disused until it was revived in the twentieth century.
 The Celtic harp and its revival are discussed at the bottom of this page.)

-The Fiddle was by far the most important and useful instrument in the eighteenth and nineteenth centuries because it provided rhythmically vigorous dance music.
-Rural Ireland was traversed by "dancing masters," itinerant instructors who traveled from township to township to teach new dances to the residents.
+The Fiddle was far and away the most important and useful instrument in both the eighteenth and nineteenth centuries, when played in a vigorous rhythmic style that produced the dance music of the common people.
+Rural Ireland was crisscrossed by "dancing masters," itinerant instructors who traveled from township to township to teach new dances to the residents.
 Some dancing masters provided the music themselves on fiddle; others traveled with a piper or fiddler.
-The fiddle has retained a prominent position in traditional music ever since.
+The fiddle has never lost its position of importance among the traditional Irish instruments.

 Uilleann Pipes, also known as union pipes, are the national bagpipes of Ireland.
 The bellows in the uilleann pipes are controlled by the player's elbow rather than by his breath, so the uilleann pipes are played seated.
 The instrument dates from the seventeenth century and was perfected by 1900.
 The pipes were first developed by well-to-do Irish, Scottish, and English "gentlemen pipers" who modified Great Irish and Great Scottish warpipes to create a smaller, lighter instrument with a sweeter sound and much wider pitch range.
 The new design made the instrument nimble and capable of great nuance.